Top 10 Virtual Assistant Tools (Free + Paid)

 Very easy-to-use timer and dashboard.

-Free plan is perfect for tracking time when starting out.
+Free TimeCamp plan is perfect when starting out.

 Paid plan automates invoicing from tracked hours.